harness/developer-hub/release-notes/continuous-delivery.md

 - You could not switch to the *Expression* value type when specifying an artifact's repository.
 When you selected the Expression value type, Harness displayed the following generic message: "Something went wrong.
 The error has been reported and we are looking into it with high priority.
 Please refresh your browser to continue."
 (CDS-83367)

-  This issue has been fixed. <!-- Requested shivanand.sonnad to review the description I added in Jira -->
+  This issue has been fixed. <!-- Reviewed and approved by shivanand.sonnad in Jira. -->

 - When verifying the artifact in a service step, Harness considered only the delegate selectors specified in the connector of the artifact source.
 Harness ignored the precedence rules described in [Delegate selector priority](https://developer.harness.io/docs/platform/delegates/manage-delegates/select-delegates-with-selectors/#delegate-selector-priority).
 (CDS-82232)

   This issue has been fixed.
 Now, Harness gives priority to stage-level and pipeline-level delegate selectors as described in the documentation.
 This fix is behind the feature flag `CDS_SERVICE_AND_INFRA_STEP_DELEGATE_SELECTOR_PRECEDENCE`.
-Contact [Harness Support](mailto:support@harness.io) to enable the fix. <!-- Requested abhishek.abhishek to review the description I added in Jira -->
+Contact [Harness Support](mailto:support@harness.io) to enable the fix. <!-- Reviewed and approved by abhishek.abhishek in Jira. -->

-- When you delete a value in a service input field, the values in dependent fields are cleared, but the value you attempted to delete is not cleared.
+- When you delete the value of an input field in the service overrides section of a pipeline, the values in dependent fields are cleared, but the value you attempted to delete is not cleared.
 For example, if you attempt to clear the Artifact Directory field, the Artifact Path field is cleared, but the value in the Artifact Directory field is not cleared.
 The value gets cleared only on the second attempt.
 (CDS-80149)

-  This issue has been fixed. <!-- Requested shivanand.sonnad to review the description I added in Jira -->
+  This issue has been fixed. <!-- Reviewed and approved by shivanand.sonnad in Jira and Slack. -->

 ### Version 81401
 <!-- November 15 -->